Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-31-touching-down.md

 Ava sighed.
 "Pity.
 You two would make a pretty kid."

-"I mean… I do *want* kids…" Charlotte turned to Ben.
+"I mean...
+I do *want* kids..."
+Charlotte turned to Ben.

 "Yeah, same.
 But you’re right, I’d like a couple of years with you all to myself."